Media & First Amendment Law, Environmental Law, and Complex Commercial Litigation

 Mr. Osterreicher graduated cum laude in 1973 from SUNY at Buffalo with a Bachelor of Science degree in Photojournalism/Photography and received his Juris Doctor, cum laude from the University of Buffalo Law School in 1998.
 He is admitted to practice in New York State, U.S. District Court for the Western District of New York, the U.S. Court of Appeals for the Second and Fourth Circuits as well as the U.S. Supreme Court.

 Karim A. Abdulla

-A civil litigation attorney with 20 years of experience, Karim Abdulla has a proven track record of successful client representation from local city courts through the Second Circuit Court of Appeals.
+A civil litigation attorney with over 20 years of experience, Karim Abdulla has a proven track record of successful client representation from local city courts through the Second Circuit Court of Appeals.
 His client base ranges from individuals and small businesses to not-for-profit companies to large corporate entities.
 Representative clients range from media organizations (newspapers, television stations, radio stations, and individual journalists) to major utility providers to government agencies.